Records are a way to introduce structured data into your team.

 Choose the record type from the drop-down list

-Then, for each column reference the relevant data from the incoming action
+Then, for each field reference the relevant data from the incoming action

 Test the record by clicking